Jacob L. Shinn: Russellville

 Local tradition holds that the naming of the community came down to a choice between Shinnsville, after merchant Jacob Shinn, and Russellville, after Thomas Russell.
 However, Russellville was actually named in the early 1840s when Jacob was a teen.
 Russellville is listed on mail routes in multiple requests for proposals for carrying the mail, including as early as 1842, when Shinn was 15, and, later, 1846, when he was 19, so naming the community after Jacob would have been quite unlikely.
 In the 1840s, his uncle, James Madison Shinn, and father, B. D. R. Shinn, operated a store in the small frontier community.
 Any truth in the naming tradition may apply to them.

 Jacob went to work in his uncle's and father's store in Russellville in 1848 after returning home from the war in Mexico.

-Early in 1850, Shinn's father went to California, not returning until the summer of 1851.
-While he was gone, Jacob managed the family farm, where he is recorded living with his mother and eight siblings in 1850's census, owning real estate valued at $200.
+Early in 1850, Shinn's father went to California and did not return until the summer of 1851.
+While he was gone, Jacob managed the family farm where he is recorded as living with his mother and eight siblings in the 1850 census, owning real estate valued at $200.